rdubar/ish-clock/README.md

 ```
 ## Contributions

 Contributions to the ISH CLOCK project are welcome.
-Whether it's improving the existing code, adding new features, or translating the program into other languages, your input is appreciated.

 ## Issues

-If you encounter any issues or have suggestions, please file them on the GitHub issues page.
+Let me know if you have any issues.

 ## Acknowledgments

-Special thanks to all contributors and users of the ISH CLOCK over the years for their valuable input and support.
+Special thanks to all of users of the ISH CLOCK over the years.